Sir John Robinson, 1st Baronet, of Toronto: Life and career

 In 1829, Robinson became chief justice of the Court of King's Bench and held this post for 34 years.
 In 1830, he was appointed to the Legislative Council for the province.
 In the aftermath of Upper Canada Rebellion, he pressed for executions of the rebel leaders, including Peter Matthews and Samuel Lount (to quote: "in his Opinion it was necessary for the ends of Justice, and due to the Loyal Inhabitants of the Province, that some examples should be made in the way of Capital punishments").
 Although he opposed the uniting of Upper and Lower Canada, several of his recommendations found their way into the Union Act of 1840.
 In 1850, he was appointed a Companion of the Order of the Bath (CB) and created a baronet in 1854.

 Robinson married Emma Walker on 5 June 1817 while in England.
 They had four sons and three daughters.
 Three sons became lawyers.
 His youngest son attained the rank of major-general in the British Army.
 His second son, John Beverley Robinson, entered politics, serving as Mayor of Toronto, as a member of cabinet in the federal government and was appointed lieutenant governor of Ontario in the 1880s.

 He was a first cousin of Sir Frederick Philipse Robinson.
 His brother William Benjamin Robinson married Elizabeth Ann, daughter of William Jarvis, and his elder sister Mary married Major Stephen Heward, formerly of the Grenadier Guards and later Auditor-General of Upper Canada.
 His younger sister Esther married D'Arcy Boulton (1785–1846), the son of G. D'Arcy Boulton, who built The Grange and also served as Auditor-General of Upper Canada.
 He was the stepson of Elisha Beman, one of the important founders of Newmarket, Ontario.

 In the spring of 1861, Robinson suffered a severe attack of gout and curtailed his work on the bench.
 He resigned from the Queen's Bench on 15 March 1862, and was appointed presiding judge of the Court of Error and Appeal.
 Later in 1862, he had another attack of gout and finally retired in January 1863.
 On 28 January, Bishop Strachan gave him communion, and he died three days later.

+Tributes and legacy

 Robinson Street in Simcoe, Ontario is named is his honour.

+An oil painting of Sir John Beverley Robinson by George Théodore Berthon is part of the Early Canadian Art permanent collection of the National Gallery of Canada.
+It was painted in c.
+1846 and purchased by the Gallery in 1963.